Board of Directors

 Michigan State University, Department of Communicative Sciences & Disorders

-Dr. Spray is an Assistant Professor and Graduate Program Director in the Department of Communicative Sciences and Disorders at Michigan State University.
+Dr. Spray is an Assistant Professor at Auburn University.
 His research focuses on the neural mechanisms underlying speech production in typically developing children and children who stutter.
 In addition to this primary area of interest, he’s interested in examining the relationship between voice therapy and life satisfaction in individuals who are transgender.
 Dr. Spray received his M.A. and Ph.D. in Communicative Sciences and Disorders from Michigan State University, and his B.S. in Speech Pathology and Audiology from Western Michigan University.
 He is passionate about diversity and infusion as it relates to the training and education of students and speech-language pathologists.
-He currently serves as the Past-President for MSHA where he also served as Member-at-Large Representing Students, Vice President for Membership, President-Elect, and President (2019–2021).
-Dr. Spray serves as a reviewer for Topics in Language Disorders and an ad-hoc reviewer for Journal of Communication Disorders.
-He is an active member of the International Fluency Association, the Council for State Association Presidents (CSAP), and ASHA’s multicultural constituency group, L’GASP.
-In addition to working, Dr. Spray enjoys volunteering in various capacities, including: Chapter Advisor for Pi Kappa Phi at Michigan State University, Alumni boards (MSU and WMU), advocacy and political campaigns, and the MSU Presidential Search and Transition Committees.
-Find him on ResearchGate here: https://www.researchgate.net/profile/Gregory-Spray.
+He previously served two terms as MSHA President where he also served as Member-at-Large Representing Students, Vice President for Membership, President-Elect, and President (2019–2021).
+Dr. Spray is currently President-Elect for the Council for State Association Presidents (CSAP), a member of ASHA’s multicultural constituency group, L’GASP, and is a Topic Chair for the 2024 ASHA Convention.

 Lizbeth J. Stevens, PhD, CCC-SLP, ASHA Fellow, (2006-2012, 2020-Present) MSHF President